Workers’ Comp vs Personal Injury – What’s the Difference?

 Handling Medical Treatment Requirements

 Workers’ compensation insurance policies also often require you to go through the pre-authorization processes for medical treatments.
 If you aren’t familiar with the process, it is essentially asking insurance to approve coverage of a treatment or medication beforehand.
+These claims required the injured worker to submit numerous detailed state-mandated forms.

-In personal injury claims, injured parties have more of a say in who their healthcare providers are.
+Injured parties have more of a say in who their healthcare providers are.
 They can make decisions that are based more on physician recommendations than policy guidelines because costs are being negotiated after the fact.
+In personal injury claims, there are no state-specific forms.
+Medical records, experts, witnesses, and accident reports are the documentation in a personal injury claim.

 Time Limits and Legal Deadlines

-To receive workers’ compensation benefits, you must report your injury to your employer within 120 days.
+To receive benefits, you must report your injury to your employer within 120 days.
 You then have up to three years to file your claim, but filing as soon as possible prevents your employer’s workers’ compensation insurance from arguing your injury isn’t work-related.

 When filing a personal injury lawsuit in Pennsylvania, you have two years from the date of the accident.
 Don’t risk losing your right to compensation.
 Reach out to Munley Law before time runs out.